List of Mrs. Brown's Boys characters: Betty Brown

 Elizabeth "Betty" Brown is Mark's wife, the daughter-in-law of Agnes and the mother of Bono.

 Betty and Agnes have a love/hate relationship.
 Agnes likes her, but early on thinks that she is not good enough for Mark and is always willing to make a sly dig towards her.
 Betty has dyed blonde hair.
 Betty spends her nights at Foley's with Cathy, Maria, Agnes, and Winnie.
 Betty does not like snakes, even pythons.

 When Mark, Betty, and Bono were thinking of moving to Australia, Betty was keener to move than her husband and son.
 She had already started packing before the visas arrived!
 However, upon seeing how much it would destroy Agnes if they did move, Betty wrote out some leaflets and asked Cathy to photocopy them at her workplace.
 Her idea worked, and soon Mark had more work than he could handle.
 Agnes and Betty have had a better relationship since then.

 Betty can be rude to other people and can be impatient when she asks Agnes or anybody for anything.

 However much Agnes and Betty may dislike each other, they have bonded on one occasion.
 When Hilary Nicholson started slagging off the family, Betty stood up to her and told Agnes that the Browns would be a better family than the Nicholsons any day.

-Betty is portrayed by O'Carroll's real-life daughter-in-law, Amanda Woods, the real-life wife of Danny O'Carroll (Buster Brady) and mother of Jamie O'Carroll (Bono Brown).
+Betty is portrayed by O'Carroll's ex-real-life daughter-in-law, Amanda Woods, the ex-real-life wife of Danny O'Carroll (Buster Brady) and mother of Jamie O'Carroll (Bono Brown) and Blake O'Caroll (Blister Brady).

+As of October 2025 it's very likely that Woods has left show.

 Bono Brown

 Bono Brown is the only child of Mark and Betty and the first grandchild to Agnes.
 He was named after Bono, the lead singer of the Irish rock band U2.

 Bono appears sporadically throughout the show.
 Agnes often babysits him, and he enjoys playing games with (or taunting) Grandad.
 He loves his Granny and tells her everything, which sometimes drops other family members into trouble.

 In the 2018 New Year special CSI: Mammy, it is revealed that Bono is 12 years old.
 The 2019 New Year special Mammy's Motel covers Bono's thirteenth birthday.

 He would have been 16 at the time for the 2022 New Year Episode, but he did not appear in the episode.

-Bono's most recent appearance was the 2022 Christmas Special.
+Bono's most recent appearance was the 2025 New Year Special.

 Bono is portrayed by O'Carroll's real-life grandson Jamie O'Carroll, who is the real-life son of Amanda Woods (Betty Brown) and Danny O'Carroll (Buster Brady).